Don't miss our holiday offer - 20% OFF!

 - Questions to help you develop your own simple living plan.

 - Action prompts to motivate you to take action.

 - Unlimited discussion time on the Hip Diggs’ discussion board.

-If you’re ready to take 10 Steps To Simple Living with me, I’d like to offer you more: Two free ebooks.
-You’ll find some great resources to get started on your journey.
-Just click on the titles below:
+If you’re ready to take 10 Steps To Simple Living with me, I’d like to offer you more: The Happiness Of Simple

 You can also purchase my latest ebook, just published last week: Finding Our Way Back Home: Reclaiming A Sense Of Peace In A Chaotic World.
 It’s only $1.99 at Amazon.